Psalm 91: Classical

+Heinrich Schütz set a German metred version of Psalm 91 in the Becker Psalter, published in 1628, Wer sich des Höchsten Schirm vertraut, SWV 189.

 Dmitry Bortniansky set Psalm 91 as Concerto No. 21 of his Choruses in Old Church Slavonic, Zhyvyi v pomoshshi Vyshnjago ("He That Dwelleth").
 Felix Mendelssohn composed an eight-part motet based on verse 11 in German, Denn er hat seinen Engeln befohlen, and included it in his 1846 oratorio Elijah.
 Movement 9 of Benjamin Britten's The Company of Heaven, a major choral composition with soloists and orchestra first aired in 1937, sets verses 1, 9–13 for a cappella choir. with the densest vocal texture within the work for eight voices.

 Polish composer Józef Elsner set the three last verses of as an offertorio, Quoniam in me speravit, Op.30, published c.
 1829.

+Josquin des Prez set the psalm as a motet for four and one for twenty four voices.

 In popular culture

 Psalm 91 is known as the Soldier's Psalm or Soldier's Prayer.
 Camouflage bandanas imprinted with the psalm are often distributed to US troops.

 Sinéad O'Connor's debut album The Lion and the Cobra includes a recitation of verses 11–13 in Irish by singer Enya on the song "Never Get Old".

 Canadian metal band Cryptopsy references verses 5–8 of the psalm in their song "The Pestilence That Walketh in Darkness" on their 2005 album Once Was Not.

 Brazilian-American metal band Soulfly recited the psalm in Portuguese on the bonus track "Salmo-91" on their fifth album Dark Ages.

 The Jerry Garcia Band quotes verses 5–6 in its song "My Sisters and Brothers".

 Madonna references Psalm 91 in "Virgin Mary (Intro)" on her 2012 The MDNA Tour.

+The psalm is recited in its entirety in the final boss of the second chapter of Faith: The Unholy Trinity.

+Psalm 91 features in the 1990 short story "The Fenstanton Witch" by M. R. James.